 The bill amends RCW 36.70A.536 to facilitate the development of middle housing in unincorporated areas of Washington State.
 It allows counties that are required or choose to plan under RCW 36.70A.040 to authorize middle housing types on parcels that permit single-family residences.
-The bill stipulates that no more than four residential units may be authorized per lot in both limited areas of more intensive rural development and designated urban growth areas.
-Additionally, it mandates that development regulations for middle housing cannot be more restrictive than those for detached single-family residences and must include provisions for public sewer services.
+The bill specifies that no more than four residential units may be authorized per lot in both limited areas of more intensive rural development and designated urban growth areas.
+Additionally, it mandates that development regulations for middle housing cannot be more restrictive than those for detached single-family residences and must include provisions for necessary infrastructure, such as publicly owned sanitary sewer systems.

 Statutes affected: